mothur/mothur.github.io/_wiki/Costello_stool_analysis.md

-![Distribution of sequence lengths following trim.seqs step and can be found in stool.trim.fasta.summary](StoolTrimmedSeqLength.jpg "Distribution of sequence lengths following trim.seqs step and can be found in stool.trim.fasta.summary"){width="300"}
+![Distribution of sequence lengths following trim.seqs step and can be found in stool.trim.fasta.summary](StoolTrimmedSeqLength.jpg "Distribution of sequence lengths following trim.seqs step and can be found in stool.trim.fasta.summary")

 This will generate several files - stool.trim.fasta, stool.scrap.fasta,
 and stool.groups.
 We are interested in the \*trim\* and \*groups file